mikeizbicki/lab-transactions/README.md

 ## Populating the Databases

+Clone this repo onto the lambda server.
+You do not need to fork it.

 The file `ledger.sql` contains a SQL schema for a simple [double-entry bookkeeping](https://en.wikipedia.org/wiki/Double-entry_bookkeeping) system.
 It contains 2 tables `accounts` and the `transactions` between those accounts.